bgermann/cforms2/readme.txt

 = Installing the plugin =

-You can install the plugin via Wordpress Dashboard.
+You can install the plugin via WordPress Dashboard.
 It should show up by searching for cforms2.
 If this does not work for you, there should be an option to upload a zip file, which is available on the [wordpress.org plugin directory](https://wordpress.org/plugins/cforms2/).

-If you want to install manually, please upload the complete plugin folder "cforms2", contained in the zip file, to your WP plugin directory!
+If you want to install manually, please upload the complete plugin folder "cforms2", contained in the zip file, to your WordPress plugin directory!

 If you want to check integrity of the download, please use the cforms2.*.zip downloads and the corresponding .sig